gem5/website/_pages/documentation/contributing_beginners_guide.md

 ```
 test,base: This commit tests some classes in the base component

-This is a more detailed description of the commit this can be as long as
+This is a more detailed description of the commit.
+This can be as long as
 is necessary to adequately describe the change.

 A description may spawn multiple paragraphs if desired.